billsacks/prototypes-ctsm-canopyhydrology_tracers/README.md

 However: I probably will NOT apply this to fluxes that appear in state updates, because long-term, we may want to move these state updates to some higher level.

+What about `qflx_through_snow` and `qflx_through_rain`?
+These could possibly remain local, since they aren't directly involved in state
+updates: they are eventually added with other fluxes in `SumFlux_FluxesOntoGround`.
+However, I think I'll move them to waterflux_type because (1) that's needed (or at least consistent with the above paragraph) if we ever change the state updates to use individual fluxes rather than summed fluxes, (2) that keeps these consistent with the mirror-image `qflx_intercepted_rain` and `qflx_intercepted_snow`, and (3) I can't see a good way to keep these local without requiring them and/or `qflx_liq_above_canopy` and `forc_snow_patch` to be stored with a separate tracer dimension.

+One option I could consider in the future is allowing local variables to have a separate tracer dimension as their last dimension (going from `bulk_and_tracer_beg` to `bulk_and_tracer_end`).